chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "No tests executed to validate source-root-prefixed first-segment completions.", "PROJECT NOTE": "Leverage SourceRootPrefixProviderTest and MyPlatformTestCase to set source roots and assert unittest.patch completions starting with the source root.", "NEW INSTRUCTION": "WHEN altering patch completion or resolution THEN add tests for source-root-prefixed first-segment completions"
 }

+[2025-12-28 22:51] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "run build",
+    "BOTTLENECK": "No compile/test run to verify refactor correctness.", "PROJECT NOTE": "ProcessHighlights could use the target range offsets instead of full document for efficiency.", "NEW INSTRUCTION": "WHEN refactoring platform API usages THEN run build to verify compilation" }